Development of a rational route for vehicles. Calculation of logistics costs for transport

 Frequency of departures according to the transportation plan

-Reliable delivery schedule
+Reliability of delivery schedule compliance

 Versatility